CAJan93/docker_cheat_sheet/kubernetes/CKAD/1_core_concepts/README_CKAD_1.md

 Pod -> replicaSet -> Deployment
 ```

 ## 4.3.
 What is a probe and how do we define it?
+X

 * It uses a probe, which is just a periodic test
 * Return statues of probes are: `Success`, `Fail`, `Unknown`.